timewarrior-synchronize/timew-sync-client/README.md

 ```

 ### Installing the projects dependencies

-To install the projects dependencies run:
+To install the project dependencies:

 ```bash
 pip install -r requirements.txt
 ```

 Now you should be good to go :)

-## Running the client
+### Running the client

 Once you have all dependencies installed, the client can be started: